reqnroll/Reqnroll/docs/guides/migrating-from-specflow.md

 # Migrating from SpecFlow

-Reqnroll has been created based on the open-source codebase of SpecFlow therefore it provides a high level of compatibility with SpecFlow.
-We can generally say that everything that worked with SpecFlow also works with Reqnroll, but some names and the namespaces have been modified.
+Reqnroll has been created based on the open-source codebase of SpecFlow, therefore it provides a high level of compatibility with SpecFlow.
+We can generally say that everything that has worked with SpecFlow also works with Reqnroll, but some names and the namespaces have been modified.

 The key differences between SpecFlow and Reqnroll are the following:

 * All packages have been renamed from `SpecFlow.*` to `Reqnroll.*`.
 E.g. `Reqnroll.MsTest`.
 * The namespace of the classes has been changed from `TechTalk.SpecFlow` to `Reqnroll` and some classes that had SpecFlow in their name (e.g. `ISpecFlowOutputHelper`) have been renamed accordingly.
 An optional *SpecFlow Compatibility Package* has been created to migrate without changing all namespaces, see below.
 * There is a new `DataTable` alias for the `Table` class to better match Gherkin terminology.
 The `Table` class can still be used.
-* The main extension methods of the *Assist helpers* have been moved to the `Reqnroll` namespace so that they can be used without an additional namespace using statement.
-The helpers are now referred as [](../automation/datatable-helpers.md).
+* The main extension methods of the *Assist helpers* have been moved to the `Reqnroll` namespace, so that they can be used without an additional namespace using statement.
+The helpers are now referred to as [](../automation/datatable-helpers.md).
 * The [Reqnroll Visual Studio extension](../installation/setup-ide.md#setup-vs) has been reworked in a way that it can handle both SpecFlow and Reqnroll projects (also for .NET 8.0).
 * The integration plugins that have been managed by SpecFlow have been also ported to work with Reqnroll (e.g. `Reqnroll.Autofac`).
 See [](../integrations/available-plugins.md).

-This article provides you step-by-step guidance to migrate SpecFlow projects to Reqnroll.
-There are two migration paths that you can choose from:
+This article provides you a step-by-step guidance to migrate SpecFlow projects to Reqnroll.
+There are two migration paths you can choose from:

 1. [](#specflow-compatibility-package): requires minimal change in the codebase.
 2. [](#with-namespace-changes): requires simple changes, mostly doable with search-and-replace.

-It is also worth mentioning that Reqnroll is based on the SpecFlow v4 codebase, so if you migrate from SpecFlow v3 you should also consider the [](#breaking-changes-specflow-v3) section as well.
+It is also worth mentioning that Reqnroll is based on the SpecFlow v4 codebase, so if you migrate from SpecFlow v3, you should consider the [](#breaking-changes-specflow-v3) section as well.

 {#specflow-compatibility-package}
 ## Migrate with the Reqnroll SpecFlow Compatibility Package

-Reqnroll contains a *SpecFlow Compatibility Package* ([`Reqnroll.SpecFlowCompatibility`](https://www.nuget.org/packages/Reqnroll.SpecFlowCompatibility)) that allows using the Reqnroll classes using the SpecFlow namespace (`TechTalk.SpecFlow`).
+Reqnroll contains a *SpecFlow Compatibility Package* ([`Reqnroll.SpecFlowCompatibility`](https://www.nuget.org/packages/Reqnroll.SpecFlowCompatibility)) that allows to use the Reqnroll classes using the SpecFlow namespace (`TechTalk.SpecFlow`).
 This allows a quick migration of SpecFlow project that requires minimal code changes.
-The migrated project can later incrementally transformed to use the Reqnroll namespaces.
+Later the migrated project can be incrementally transformed to use the Reqnroll namespaces.

 In order to migrate a SpecFlow project using the SpecFlow compatibility package, you need to perform the following steps.

 ### Step 1 - Change NuGet packages

 You need to remove the SpecFlow NuGet package references from the project and replace them with the Reqnroll ones.
-This can be done using the Visual Studio NuGet package manager or by modifying the project file in an editor.
+This can be done with the Visual Studio NuGet package manager or by modifying the project file in an editor.

 * Packages to be removed:
   * any package where the name starts with SpecFlow, e.g. `SpecFlow` or `SpecFlow.MsTest`